Dual loyalty

 In politics, dual loyalty is loyalty to two separate interests that potentially conflict with each other, leading to a conflict of interest.
 Multiple citizenship has been considered in some countries as dual loyalty.

 United States

 During World War II, a number of United States citizens of Japanese, German, and Italian ancestry, including some born in the U.S., were confined to internment camps (see Internment of Japanese Americans).

-The loyalty of many Americans to the U.S. government was called into question during the Cold War due to alleged Communist sympathies, resulting in "witch-hunts" of various government officials, celebrities and other citizens (see McCarthyism).
+The loyalty of many Americans to the U.S. government was called into question during the Cold War due to alleged Communist sympathies, resulting in "witch-hunts" of various government officials, celebrities and other citizens (see McCarthyism, Lavender Scare).

 "Dual loyalty" continues to be a concern of critics of US immigration policy, particularly in those states which border Mexico.

 During the impeachment of Donald Trump in 2020, some Republican Members of Congress accused Lieutenant-Colonel Alexander Vindman of dual loyalty towards Ukraine due to his Ukrainian heritage.